Community Conservation Areas in Ethiopia

-Ethiopia also harbors a number of charismatic and endemic flagship species, most notably the gelada (the world’s only grazing primate), the mountain nyala, the Ethiopian wolf, the walia ibex, the dibatag, and the giant lobelia.
-In the Gambella region, the country shares with Sudan the second largest mammal migration in Africa—the migration of the White-eared Kob, which involves approximately one million individual animals.
+Ethiopia also harbors a number of charismatic and endemic flagship species, most notably the gelada baboon (the world’s only grazing primate), the mountain nyala, the Ethiopian wolf, the walia ibex, the dibatag, and the giant lobelia.
+In the Gambella region, the country shares with Sudan the second largest mammal migration in Africa approximately one million individual animals including White-eared kob.

-Ethiopia’s natural heritage is however under severe threat.
+Ethiopia’s natural heritage is however under severe threat of extinction.
 Eighty-five percent of Ethiopia’s 85 million people are almost entirely dependent on natural resources such as soil, grazing land, timber, and fuel wood for their livelihoods.
-However this ever increasing human population is causing environmental degradation throughout the country and an accelerated rate of habitat loss.
-The last remnants of Ethiopia’s natural ecosystems, including many globally unique species, face an uncertain future, as do those people dependent on natural resources.
-Ethiopia desperately requires solutions to conserve its remaining biodiversity and ecosystem services, whilst striving to ensure sustainable livelihoods and reducing the vulnerability of resource-dependent communities.
+The ever increasing human population is causing environmental degradation throughout the country and an accelerated rate of habitat loss.
+The last remnants of Ethiopia’s natural ecosystems, including many globally unique species, face an uncertain future, as those people are dependent on natural resources.
+Ethiopia desperately requires solutions to conserve its remaining biodiversity and ecosystem, whilst striving to ensure sustainable livelihoods and reducing the vulnerability of resource-dependent communities.

 Recently, partnership between government and donors has begun to address conservation through community involvement.
 Communities are seen as key partners for conservation in Ethiopia and a strong network of participatory forest and wildlife management areas is currently being developed throughout the country, with considerable success.